cb125/Dynamics/README.md

 quantifiers versus relations on *sets* of assignments.
 New argument that an update semantics solves content problems.

+Cresswell, Max.
+2002.
+Static semantics for dynamic discourse. *Linguistics and Philosophy* 25.
+545--571.

 Elliott, Patrick.
 2020.
 Under review.
 Toward a principled logic of anaphora. https://ling.auf.net/lingbuzz/005562.
 Like DPL, but better, explicitly addressing criticisms of dynamic anaphora.